 I don’t like waiting like this.
 I imagine that if I were there, I would have been confused.
 I would have expected nothing but wanted something.
 I would have expected him to stay dead.
 I wouldn’t have felt like I was waiting for something drastic, but I would have been waiting and wondering what would happen next.
 Would it be all normal again one day?
 Would something happen?
 Would anything change because he had lived?

-Back then waiting sometimes feels like right now waiting.
+Back-then waiting sometimes feels like right-now waiting.
 I have the assurance that Jesus has conquered death, that the battle is over and that all sins are forgiven, but I still have to wait.
-I still live in Saturday and hope for Sunday…all because he lives.
+I still feel like I live in Saturday and hope for Sunday…all because he lives.

 That job that’s going nowhere.
 That relationship that got messy.
 That place to live I can’t find.
 Those hopes for what life would be at this age when it’s clearly not.
 That child making terrible choices.
 That marriage that’s struggling.
 The disease that’s not getting any better.

-We live in Saturday.
 Jesus brought with him the Kingdom of Heaven.
-With him came a new kind of hope and healing, forgiveness and future, and a Spirit within all of us who believe he is who he said he was and that our life, literally depends on what he did.
+With him came a new kind of hope and healing, forgiveness and future, and a Spirit within all of us who believe he is who he said he was and that our life—literally—depends on what he did.
 It’s different.
 Drastically different.

 But in the same-but-different-way as that infamous Saturday, we wait.
-We can’t control or predict what might happen.
-We may admit being baffled or fumble our way through weak excuses, but we still wait.
-We wait with no other option than to wrestle with the uneasiness and live our lives that day, to the best of our ability, loving God and loving others, with our eyes wide open to what the God who conquered death will do during the in between and gazing upon what will be because unlike those people over 2000 years ago, we know who has won.
+We don’t know if the circumstances will change or that the same Spirit who raised Jesus from the dead will change our own hearts because of the circumstances.
+We wait.
+Palms up.
+Expectantly.
+Hope-filled.
+With our eyes wide open to what the God who conquered death will do during the in between and gazing upon what will be because unlike those people over 2000 years ago, we know who has won.
 The Kingdom is here, and the Kingdom will come.